nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Format: `del dish [DISH_NAME]`

 * The `DISH_NAME` has to be existing in the Dish list for it to be deleted.
-* *Note💡* You will be prompted with a confirmation message to delete the dish.
+* *Note* 💡 You will be prompted with a confirmation message to delete the dish.
     * Enter `y` to confirm deletion.
     * Enter `n` to abort deletion.